 Alternatively, if you have the flexibility to try this, increasing the concentration of your sample particles or molecules of interest may suppress the buffer peak.
 Alternatively, you could reduce the concentration of the ‘offending’ buffer component – but that is not usually very practical!

-Bonus Tip#1: The trick described above also works for editing multiple records at the same time: just highlight all desired records, right-click edit, and place a checkmark in the box next to “Apply all analysis settings to selected measurements” under Data Processing – Measurement collection.
-Then all selected records will be re-analyzed with the revised display range.
+- Bonus Tip#1: The above trick also works for editing multiple records at the same time: just highlight all desired records, right-click edit, and place a checkmark in the box next to “Apply all analysis settings to selected measurements” under Data Processing – Measurement collection.
+Then re-analyze all selected records with the revised display range.

-Bonus Tip#2: The display range can of course be made part of the SOP setup.
-So once this concern is spotted, the SOP can be modified to adjust the display range for further samples, and the resulting record then automatically takes these settings into account, for all samples analyzed using this SOP (as an aside: no need to worry, data can always be edited to be reanalyzed without any limits, if that’s a concern).
+- Bonus Tip#2: The display range can of course be part of the SOP setup.
+So once you identify this concern, you can modify the SOP to adjust the display range for further samples.
+The resulting record then automatically takes these settings into account, for all samples analyzed using this SOP (as an aside: no need to worry, you can always edit data and reanalyze without any limits, if that’s a concern).

 Finally, a higher-resolution distribution algorithm like the multiple narrow mode or the protein analysis mode may increase the sensitivity towards detecting buffer peaks.
 The general purpose (normal resolution) mode would be the preferred and easiest choice to circumvent the issue.
 The different models are discussed in the technical note “Zetasizer Nano Analysis Methods Explained“.